archi-jariwala/SQL-Data-Warehouse-Project/README.md

-# 📊 Data Warehouse & Analytics Project (Portfolio)
+# 📊 Data Warehouse & Analytics Project

 This project demonstrates a comprehensive data warehousing and analytics solution — from building a modern data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in **Data Engineering**, **ETL**, and **Analytics**.